 The problem is overwhelming for parents.
 As a rule, students try to visit personally all colleges they consider.
 First, it is the most efficient way to get familiar with the campus community.
 Next, such visits are more informative than any other source.

 After the anti-pandemic rules came into force, many students could not fulfill their plans — even those who managed to get into campuses before quarantine did not visit them all.
-Besides, many students get invitations from several colleges and must choose one to accept.
+Besides, many students get invitations from several academic instituions, so they must choose one to accept, since it will be too difficult to write several colleges essay and cope with other challenges, connected with applying for a college.
 Without full information, it would be problematic.

 The Coronavirus Effect: Will the College Admission Survive?

 Some institutions have already admitted applicants – it concerns those practicing early admissions first of all.
 Many other colleges still consider their candidates.
 But now the standard patterns are broken.
 It forces both the colleges and students’ parents to search for some other solutions.
 The crucial thing is to have a plan on what to do next.